saikitanabe/minish/README.md

 Minish
 ======

-Simple helper to hash JavaScript file name that newest file will be always loaded with the web page.
+Simple helper written in Go to hash JavaScript file name.
+Helps to load newest file with the web page.
 Hashed names allow to utilize long cache expiration times, e.g. Cache-Control:max-age=2592000.

-Browsers, CDNs and other caching proxies will not prevent loading the latest versions of your application.
+After minish browsers, CDNs and other caching proxies will not prevent loading the latest versions of your application.

 Removes previously minified files from the output folder that ends with the -<filename>.min.js.